dropwizard/dropwizard/docs/source/manual/configuration.rst

-acceptQueueSize          (OS default)        The size of the TCP/IP accept queue for the listening socket. reuseAddress             true                Whether or not ``SO_REUSEADDR`` is enabled on the listening socket. soLingerTime             (disabled)          Enable/disable ``SO_LINGER`` with the specified linger time. useServerHeader          false               Whether or not to add the {@code Server} header to each response. useDateHeader            true                Whether or not to add the {@code Date} header to each response. useForwardedHeaders      true                Whether or not to look at ``X-Forwarded-*`` headers added by proxies.
+acceptQueueSize          (OS default)        The size of the TCP/IP accept queue for the listening socket. reuseAddress             true                Whether or not ``SO_REUSEADDR`` is enabled on the listening socket. soLingerTime             (disabled)          Enable/disable ``SO_LINGER`` with the specified linger time. useServerHeader          false               Whether or not to add the ``Server`` header to each response. useDateHeader            true                Whether or not to add the ``Date`` header to each response. useForwardedHeaders      true                Whether or not to look at ``X-Forwarded-*`` headers added by proxies.
 See
                                              ``ForwardedRequestCustomize`` for details.
 ======================== ==================  ======================================================================================